 Some precautions to take when bad storms or disasters strike is to make sure your pet is microchipped and that your phone number and address are up-to-date.
 If you can’t get to your home right away or are displaced, you many need to board your pet.
 To do so, you’ll have to make sure your pet’s medical records are available and their vaccinations are current.

-Make sure have basic survival items for your pet such as a three day supply of food stored in an airtight, waterproof container; at least three days of water for your pets; a first aid kit; collar or harness with an id tag and a leash; a crate or pet carrier; a picture of you and your pet together in case you are seperated can help you document ownership and allow others to assist you; familiar items such as treats and toys to help reduce stress for your pet.
+Make sure have basic survival items for your pet such as a three day supply of food stored in an airtight, waterproof container; at least three days of water for your pets; a first aid kit; collar or harness with an id tag and a leash; a crate or pet carrier; a picture of you and your pet together in case you are separated can help you document ownership and allow others to assist you; familiar items such as treats and toys to help reduce stress for your pet.

 Pet owners – especially dog owners – know all too well how scared four-legged friends can get when thunderstorms roll in.